Components of GDP: Key Economic Indicators

 Since 1970/71, the average annual budget deficit is 3.7% of GDP.
 It has varied significantly over this period as the chart below shows.
 Aside from 2020/21, large budget deficits occurred in the mid-1970s and early 1990s and more recently after the 2008-2009 financial crisis.

-Relatively large budget deficits are forecast for 2022/23 and 2023/24 as the UK faces high inflation, rising interest rates and a weak economy.
-The Government is spending a lot supporting households and businesses with high energy prices and other cost of living pressures.
-Meanwhile, government spending on debt interest is growing.
-The Library briefing Rising cost of living in the UK discusses the government support being provided.
+The UK had above an average budget deficit in 2022/23 and 2023/24.
+The UK faced high inflation, interest rates increased and its economy was growing relatively slowly.
+The Government spent a lot – particularly during 2022/23 – supporting households and businesses with high energy prices and other cost of living pressures.
+Meanwhile, government spending on debt interest was higher than in the recent past.
+The Library briefing Rising cost of living in the UK discusses the support government provided.

-The deficit is forecast to fall to a more typical level in the years after 2023/24, on the back of a recovering economy and net tax rises and spending cuts announced since March 2021.
+The deficit is forecast to fall to more typical levels in the years after 2023/24, on the back of a recovering economy and net tax rises and spending cuts announced since March 2021.

-The IMF report UK government borrowing of 8.0% of GDP in 2021.
-Amongst the G7 countries, relative to the size of their economies, only the US borrowed more than the UK.
+The IMF report UK government borrowing of 4.7% of GDP in 2022.
+Amongst the G7 countries, Italy and France borrowed more than the UK, relative to the size of their economies.
 The IMF’s data for the UK may differ from figures reported by UK organisations – such as the ONS – but the IMF’s data are good for making international comparisons.

 The budget deficit is financed by the sale of government bonds.
 These are essentially interest paying “IOUs” which the government sells to investors.
 Purchasers of government bonds include pension funds, insurance companies, households and overseas investors.
 The bonds make up most government debt.
 Once the bonds have been bought, they can be traded by investors on so-called secondary markets.
 The Library Insight Coronavirus: Government debt, an explainer explains this further.

-Net debt interest spending in 2022/23 will be higher than in recent years.
-This is largely because the interest paid on around one quarter of the Government’s debt is linked to inflation, which has accelerated during 2022/23.
-Interest rates have also risen.
+In the last two years the government spent more on debt interest than in the preceding years.
+This is largely because the interest paid on around one quarter of the government’s debt is linked to inflation, which accelerated during 2022/23.
+Interest rates also rose, further increasing spending on debt interest.

 The current budget deficit is the difference between government’s day-to-day spending and its revenues, or more formally its current spending and current receipts.
 Unlike the overall budget deficit, the current budget deficit doesn’t include investment spending and therefore is said to measure the degree to which taxpayers meet the cost of paying for the services provided to them.